goodmanpzh/Route-To-Reason/README.md

 This repository contains the codebase for the paper **\[Route to Reason: Adaptive Routing for LLM and Reasoning Strategy Selection]**.

 ![An illustration of the RTR pipeline](./assets/rtr_pipeline.jpg)

+*An illustration of the RTR pipeline.
+We represent candidate LLMs and reasoning strategies with embeddings.
+For each query, RTR predicts the performance and output tokens of all combinations of LLM-strategy pairs, then routes to the optimal one considering both performance and cost.*

 ---

 ## 🔧 Setup